yougotthisconf/yougotthis.io/content/events/broadcasting-service/index.md

-  title="A Guide To Red Flags In Early Career Roles" start="2023-01-14T12:00:00.000+00:00" :speakers='[people["james-seconde"]]' description="Your first role in tech is improtant, and you want to be somewhere supportive that can help you grow as a developer.
+  title="A Guide To Red Flags In Early Career Roles" start="2023-01-14T12:00:00.000+00:00" :speakers='[people["james-seconde"]]' description="Your first role in tech is important, and you want to be somewhere supportive that can help you grow as a developer.
 In this talk, we'll point out some signs to look out for that could mean an employer who is not actually supportive - hopefully saving you from a negative experience.">
 </event-session>

 <event-session